Shop and Save on Georgia Health Insurance

 Complex or Ongoing Medical Needs

-Georgians managing chronic conditions often see specialists at Emory University Hospital, Northside Hospital Atlanta, or Piedmont Health.
-If those specialists are outside an Ambetter EPO network, an Alliant PPO covers the visit at a reduced out-of-network rate rather than zero.
+Georgians managing chronic conditions (cancer, autoimmune disease, cardiac issues) often see specialists at Emory University Hospital, Northside Hospital Atlanta, or Piedmont Health.
+If those specialists are out-of-network under an Ambetter EPO, a PPO from Aetna or BCBS Georgia covers the visit at a reduced rate rather than zero.

 Self-Employed Frequent Travelers

 Georgia-based consultants, contractors, and business owners who travel regularly for work need coverage that follows them.
-EPO and HMO plans cover emergencies out-of-state but not routine care.
-An Alliant PPO covers out-of-state physician visits, urgent care, and specialist care at network or out-of-network rates.
+EPO plans cover emergencies out-of-state but not routine care.
+An Aetna or BCBS Georgia PPO covers out-of-state physician visits, urgent care, and specialist care at in-network or out-of-network rates, not just emergencies.

-A Georgia resident with a long-term relationship with a neurologist, oncologist, or orthopedic surgeon at a major Atlanta health system may find that provider outside the Ambetter EPO network.
-An Alliant PPO preserves that relationship at reduced out-of-network cost rather than excluding the visit entirely.
+A Georgia resident with a long-term relationship with a neurologist, oncologist, or orthopedic surgeon at a major Atlanta health system may find that provider outside any single EPO network.
+A PPO preserves that relationship, the visit is covered at out-of-network rates rather than being excluded entirely.

 Rural Georgia Residents Seeking Urban Care

-When a PPO is NOT worth the premium: Healthy Georgians who rarely use specialist care, who see only in-network primary care, or who qualify for significant subsidies on an Ambetter EPO Silver plan should not pay the substantially higher Alliant PPO premium.
-Cost-sharing reductions are only available on Silver EPO plans through Ambetter, making the financial case for EPO even stronger at 100%–250% FPL.
+Healthy Georgians who rarely use specialist care, who see only in-network primary care, or who qualify for significant subsidies on an Ambetter EPO Silver plan should not pay $80–$120 more per month for PPO access they won’t use.
+The math rarely works in favor of a PPO for low-utilization enrollees, especially with cost-sharing reductions only available on Silver EPO plans through Ambetter.

 Georgia PPO Costs by Metal Tier

-Georgia PPO premiums from Alliant run significantly higher than equivalent EPO plans from Ambetter in the same county.
-A 40-year-old comparing Alliant’s Silver PPO against Ambetter’s Silver EPO would typically see a premium difference of $200–$300 per month before subsidies.
-After subsidies, an on-exchange Alliant PPO may be within reach for income-qualifying enrollees.
+Georgia PPO premiums run approximately $80–$120 per month more than equivalent EPO plans from Ambetter or Oscar in the same county.
+A 40-year-old in Fulton County comparing Aetna’s Silver PPO against Ambetter’s Silver EPO would typically see a premium difference of $80–$110 per month before subsidies.
+After subsidies, the on-exchange Aetna PPO remains significantly cheaper than the off-exchange BCBS Georgia PPO for income-qualifying enrollees.

-Metal Tier Alliant PPO (on-exchange, age 40) Ambetter EPO (on-exchange, age 40) PPO Premium Difference
+Metal Tier Aetna PPO (on-exchange, age 40) Ambetter EPO (on-exchange, age 40) PPO Premium Difference

 Example: Self-Employed Consultant in Sandy Springs

-A 44-year-old self-employed consultant in Sandy Springs (Fulton County) earning $52,000 per year sees a cardiologist quarterly at Northside Hospital Atlanta.
+A 44-year-old self-employed consultant in Sandy Springs (Fulton County) earning $52,000 per year sees a cardiologist quarterly at Northside Hospital Atlanta, which participates in Aetna’s network.
 At 325% FPL, this enrollee qualifies for approximately $280/month in premium tax credits.
-An Alliant Silver PPO at approximately $650/month gross costs approximately $370/month after subsidies.
-By comparison, an Ambetter Silver EPO at approximately $370/month gross would cost approximately $90/month after subsidies, a $280/month difference.
-The PPO is worth it only if Northside network access is essential and the cardiologist is outside Ambetter’s EPO network.
+An Aetna Silver PPO at the gross rate of approximately $465/month costs approximately $185/month after subsidies.
+By comparison, an Ambetter Silver EPO at approximately $370/month gross would cost approximately $90/month after subsidies, a $95/month difference.
+Whether that $95/month is worth the PPO’s guaranteed Northside Hospital network access depends entirely on how often the cardiologist relationship needs protecting.

-Frequently Asked Questions About PPO Health Insurance Georgia
+Frequently Asked Questions About PPO Health Insurance in Georgia

-How much does PPO health insurance Georgia cost?
+How much does a PPO health insurance plan cost in Georgia?

 What is the difference between a PPO and EPO in Georgia?

-The primary difference between PPO health insurance Georgia and an EPO is out-of-network coverage.
+The primary difference between PPO health insurance in Georgia and an EPO is out-of-network coverage.
 A PPO covers care from out-of-network providers at a higher cost share.
 An EPO covers care only from in-network providers; out-of-network care is not covered except in emergencies.
-Georgia’s dominant individual market carrier, Ambetter by Peach State Health Management, sells EPO plans only.
-The EPO vs. PPO decision in Georgia is primarily about whether out-of-network access to specific providers is worth paying $250–$300 more per month for an Alliant PPO.
+Georgia’s dominant individual market carrier, Ambetter by Peach State Health Management, sells EPO plans only, making PPO access available exclusively through Aetna, Cigna, or BCBS Georgia.
+The EPO vs. PPO decision in Georgia is primarily about whether out-of-network access to specific providers is worth $80–$120 more per month.

-Which Georgia hospitals are in the Alliant PPO network?
+Which Georgia hospitals are in the Aetna and BCBS Georgia PPO networks?

 Get a Georgia PPO Quote in Your County

-Compare Alliant PPO plans with your subsidy estimate alongside every other plan available at your Georgia ZIP code, free with no obligation.
+A licensed Georgia agent can compare Aetna and Cigna on-exchange PPO plans with your subsidy estimate, alongside every other plan available at your Georgia ZIP code including off-exchange BCBS options, free, with no obligation.

 Broker Disclosure